reactive/data-client/docs/guides/redux.md

 [\<RestProvider />](../api/RestProvider.md) and pass in the store and a selector function to grab the rest-hooks specific part of the state.

-Note: You should only use ONE provider; using
+> Note: You should only use ONE provider; nested another provider will override the previous.

 #### `index.tsx`